 Rubber drainage mats are a necessity for areas of high traffic prone to puddles.
 Locker rooms, pool houses, water parks, and patios, whether commercial or residential, should be equipped with these mats to keep swimmers safe.
 Otherwise, you risk personal injury in your home, or alternatively, liability at your recreational business.

 Water accumulation on the floor is just as dangerous outside as in an office setting or lobby.
 You wouldn’t allow puddles to form on slippery surfaces indoors, so why let them sit and cause risk outside?
-Consider Vinyl Sponge Mats that trap moisture beneath their surface, or Dri-Dek Tiles that are elevated to avoid direct contact with water accumulation.
+Consider Vinyl Sponge Mats that trap moisture beneath their surface.
 Turtle Tile mats for outdoor showers allow water to flow beneath the surface and drain into the proper pipes on the floor.
 Each of Eagle Mat’s outdoor and locker room matting options are comfortable, so walking barefoot won’t lead to painful pressure or burns.

 Walk, Don’t Run